wittyicon29/Kritika-IIT-B-2023/README.md

 # KSP2023-Selection

+The following problem statement was given for the selection processs of kritika IIT-B summer projects 2023

 The problem statement is given in [Problem_Statement.ipynb](Problem_Statement.ipynb) (which you can view directly in the browser) and the relevant data set is given in [darkmatter.csv](darkmatter.csv). <br>